 What is Section A of the LNAT?

 Section A consists of 42 multiple-choice questions in 95 minutes.

 In the exam, you will be presented with 12 passages and 42 questions, with approximately 3-5 questions per passage.
 There is a total of 95 minutes for this section and you cannot use any of the time for Section B in Section A – you only have a maximum of 95 minutes.

-A Section A question will be a long passage of text (roughly 4 – 8 paragraphs long), then there will be 3-5 questions on it.
+Section A questions are 12 long passages of text (roughly 4 – 8 paragraphs long) with roughly 3-5 questions on each passage.
 Each question will have 5 options to choose from, and only one will be correct.
 If you can’t find the right answer straight away, you can begin a process of elimination to find it.
-The passage of text will look a little something like this;
+The passage of text will look a little something like this:

-It tests your abilities to understand different parts of a passage.
+The LNAT is used to identify if students can understand different parts of a passage.
 An integral point to understand is what constitutes a good argument.
-These are;
+These are:

-- Logic: argument should flow and the constituent parts should fit well into an overriding view or belief.
+Logic: arguments should flow and the constituent parts should fit well into an overriding view or belief.